AlienArc/VegasBluff/readme.md

 ####Create Video Wall

 Creates a "wall" of video tracks using track motion.
 Does flyover zooming in and out between tracks.
-Usefull to show lots of individual clips with quick highlights.
+Useful to show lots of individual clips with quick highlights.

 ####Track Along Bezier (in progress)

-Creates a path that moves along a bezier line.
+Creates a path that moves along a Bezier line.

 ###Events

-####Order Events By Name and In Time
+####Order Events by Name and In Time

 Orders the events in a track based on the name of the source media and then the starting offset of the current event based on the source media.
 Does not change the source track of an event, just the starting time.
 Grouped events all get the same start time (will change to keep relative time position in the future).